-Before we start the journey to finding yourself, let me ask you an important question: Who are you?
+Do you struggle with not knowing who you are?
+Then it’s time to find out, but before you start the journey of finding yourself, let me ask you an important question: Who are you?

-You’ve heard this question before and can probably answer it immediately, but that’s not the answer I’m looking for.
-Answers like: I am a mechanic, a businessman, a motor freak, a loser, a nobody, a king, a whatever, won’t cut it.
-While these answers form a part of your identity, it is not who you are.
-It is what you are.
+You’ve heard this question before, and you can probably answer it immediately, but that’s not the answer I’m looking for.
+Answers like: I am a mechanic, a businessman, a motor freak, a go-getter, a nobody, a king, won’t cut it.
+While these answers form a part of your identity, they’re not who you are.
+They’re what you are.
 This is just the superficial stuff, the surface, the stuff that can change tomorrow.
 It doesn’t matter.

 Isn’t it strange that you don’t really know the person you spend every second of your life with?
 You know everything about everybody, but have no clue who you are yourself.
-We spend hours upon hours in front of the television, watching the latest gossips.
-We listen to the news day in and out.
-We talk about other people, know what makes them tick, but are completely unaware of ourselves.
-You should spend that time finding yourself.
+You spend hours in front of the television, watching the latest gossips.
+And you listen to the news day in and out.
+And you talk about other people, know what makes them tick, but are entirely unaware of yourself.
+You should spend that time, that now goes to waste on things that don’t matter for you, finding yourself.

 What were your childhood dreams, what did you love to do, do you still remember?

 Bronnie Ware worked as a palliative caregiver for several years and guided patients in the last weeks of their lives.
-While doing this she also asked her patients what their biggest regrets are.
-It seems that when death is upon us we can get crystal clear about our lives, who we really are and what we wanted to do differently.
-The results of her research made it clear there were some pretty serious common themes.
-Visit her blog Inspiration and Chai to find out more about Bronnie’s work.
+While doing this, she asked her patients what their biggest regrets were.
+Her research shows common themes amongst almost all the people she interviewed.
+Apparently, when death is upon us, not knowing who you are makes place for exactly knowing who you really are, and what you wanted to do differently.
 The five most common regrets are:

 2. I wish I hadn’t worked so hard.